iAryanK/next-link-transition/README.md

-an npm package to create transition effects when clicked on links in nextjs.
+The npm package to create transition effects when clicked on links in nextjs.
 It used next/link under the hood.
-So, the next time you have to use 'link' from 'next/link' in nextjs, prefer 'next-transition-link' instead, to add custom animations.
+So, the next time you have to use 'link' from 'next/link' in nextjs, prefer 'next-link-transition' instead, to add custom animations.

 # Installation